Geysir & Strokkur

 Visit one of the greatest natural attractions in Iceland - the Geysir Hot Spring area nearby Reykjavik.

-There are three great geysers in the world, one in the U.S, one in New Zealand and the third one you find here in Iceland.
+There are three incredible geysers in the world, one in the U.S., one in New Zealand and the third one you find here in Iceland.
 It is natural to wonder and a 'must-see' attraction if you visit Iceland.

-The nearby geyser Strokkur erupts frequently, and this geyser blasts a jet of heated water and steam into the air in height up to 30 metres every 5-10 minutes.
+The nearby geyser Strokkur erupts frequently, and this geyser blasts a jet of heated water and steam into the air at heights up to 30 metres every 5-10 minutes.
 Strokkur´s activity has also been affected by earthquakes, although to a lesser extent than the great Geysir.

-Descriptions of the Great Geysir and Strokkur have been given in every travel guide to Iceland published from the 18th century onwards, and still one of the biggest highlights for tourists visiting Iceland.
+Descriptions of the Great Geysir and Strokkur have been given in every travel guide to Iceland published from the 18th century onwards.
+They are still one of the biggest highlights for tourists visiting Iceland.

-The newly opened Geysir Center offers informative presentations and exhibitions.
+The Geysir Center offers informative presentations and exhibitions.

 Other attractions on the Golden Circle tour

 On this tour, you get in touch with some of Iceland`s most beautiful and exciting natural phenomena.
-On the most tours, you visit Gullfoss, known as the Golden Waterfall, and Thingvellir National Park and Langjokull, which is the second biggest glacier in Iceland.
+On most tours, you visit Gullfoss, known as the Golden Waterfall, Thingvellir National Park and Langjokull, the second-biggest glacier in Iceland.

 Getting there